ShunSakurai/easy_paste/README.md

 ### Maybe later
 - Save last used settings

+### Features not coming
+- Support HTML format to count characters.
+It turned out we can use word counts for Asian characters

 Please [let me know](https://app.asana.com/-/share?s=132674863519245-jpqOgsUH4HdnKpFhvDDKXHfGUw0ccrb27xIIYgXyXV0-29199191293549) if you need any of the features as soon as possible.

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/easy_paste/releases).

+### v1.3.2, May 18, 2016
+- Simplify the tool by deleting the option for characters or HTML files

 ### v1.3.1, May 16, 2016
 - Move with the Tab key and select with the Enter key